lugocorp/sequence/README.md

 We have a number of `npm` commands:
 - `start` runs the game server and listens for code changes
 - `compile` builds all the TypeScript code
-- `lint` lints the project
-- `lint:fix` fixes lint errors with the project
-- `prettify` makes the code pretty
+- `format` makes the code pretty and lints everything
 - `audit` checks the game data for any illegal values
 - `android` compiles and deploys the game to an android device